alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ## Files
 - Workspace states are stored in `terraform.tfstate.d/<workspace_name>` directory
 - Downloaded provider plugins are stored in the `.terraform/providers` directory
+- Terraform community store state files on the current working directory

 ## Terraform Public Registry
 - Modules must be published on GitHub with public access